-The Jaguar Company was founded by Sir William Lyons who originally manufactured motorcycle sidecars and then special “Swallow” bodywork on other manufacturer’s chassis.
+The Jaguar Company was founded by Blackpool born William Lyons (1901-1985, and knighted in 1956) who originally manufactured motorcycle sidecars and then special “Swallow” bodywork on other manufacturer’s chassis.
 His first pre-Second World War SS (Standard Swallow) cars introduced in 1931 had Standard chassis and engines but in 1948 the XK120 was manufactured entirely by Jaguar Cars Ltd having been designed by Claude Baily, William Heynes and Walter Hassan.
-From this car, designed for 120 mph but having set a record of 172 mph, sprang the even more famous C and D Type Jaguars.
+From this Coventry built car, designed for 120 mph but having set a record of 172 mph, sprang the even more famous C and D Type Jaguars.

 The 1951 vintage C Type, designed specifically with the 24 Hours of Le Mans race in mind, featured a more powerful version of the 3.4 litre 6 cylinder inline XK engine but more radically had a tubular steel chassis – designed by William Heynes – and a normal rear axle connected to a single transverse torsion bar by trailing links and damped by Newton hydraulic shock absorbers.
 On the off side a reaction member above the axle tube provided rigid placing, taking all the various axle forces and providing excellent road holding.
 The front suspension was by wishbones and torsion bars in similar units to those used on the XK120.

 Jaguar C Types first appeared at Le Mans with Peter Walker and Peter Whitehead the clear winners in their class.
 In 1952 modifications made to the nose caused overheating troubles and none of the Works C (for Competition) Types finished Le Mans but in 1953 Tony Rolt and Duncan Hamilton finished first with second place going to a C-Type driven by Stirling Moss and Peter Walker.